Topics

 Modeling trade-off: new language to learn, but easy to use the power of graphical notation.
 Continue reading

-Posted in Software Modelling
+Posted in Software_Engineering

 Tagged abstraction, analysis, Aris, BPM, BPMN, Business Analysis, Diagram, ERM, Language, model, modeling, Requirements, Requirements Engineering, State Machine, SysML, UML